 Now that we’ve had a fun peek at some filming and behind the scenes pics of Billions Season 3 featuring our favorite working couple, let’s revisit a post on how the relationship between Bobby Axelrod and Wendy Rhoades mirrors another relationship Damian has played: Paul and Lizzie from the BBC film Friends and Crocodiles.

-While Billions Season 3 shoot is starting in New York next month, we still have so much to talk about Season 2.
+While Billions Season 3 shoot started in New York last week, we still have so much to talk about Season 2.
 So please stay tuned for our Billions posts discussing different aspects of our favorite show in the coming weeks and months as we follow the new season shoot as closely as possible!

 Of all the compelling themes in Billions, perhaps the most compelling is the relationship between Bobby Axelrod and Wendy Rhoades.
 We’ve all explored it as some point whenever we’ve talked about Billions.
 Damianista did a two-part treatise on the relationship between Bobby and Wendy: Part I, Part II.
 Bookworm saw the story of Peter Pan in them: Fly Away, Fly Away.
 I focused on their revelatory therapy session in “Magical Thinking” and imagined their back story as a fanfic: Rubble.
 Suffice it to say, the relationship has provoked a lot of thought.